Dream Maker (TV program): Missions

-There will be two original songs in this mission, composed by Dream Mentors BULL$EYE (Dash) and Seo Won-jin (Deja Vu).
-Dream Chasers are given the chance to pick the song they want to perform.
-The order of choosing is based on the 3rd elimination ranking.
+There will be two original songs in this mission, composed by Dream Mentors Bull$eye ("Dash") and Seo Won-jin ("Deja Vu").
+The Dream Chasers are given the chance to pick the song they want to perform.
+The order of choosing is based on the third elimination ranking.
 After picking, the groups need to be balanced at 8 members each, and the group with the most members will need to vote secretly via the voting booth and the most voted Dream Chaser(s) will need to pick from another team.

 In another twist, the order of the performance is determined by picking a paper in the bowl.
 Whoever gets the red paper will decide who will perform first.
 Matt Cruz gets the red paper, and his group decided to perform last.

 For the first time, mentors have no bearing in the rank of the Dream Chasers, as the public will select the Top 7 Dream Chasers.